Discovering, Iowa

 Stop and Smell The Flowers

-You will truly find yourself slowing down to relax and enjoy yourself with all the things to do in Amana Colonies.
-Take time to stop and smell the flowers- you’ll notice them everywhere!
+With everything to do in Amana Colonies, you will truly find yourself slowing down to relax and enjoy yourself.
+Stop and smell the roses—you’ll notice them everywhere!

 Is It Worth Visiting the Amana Colonies?

 Yes!
-If you are looking for things to do in eastern Iowa a visit to the Amana Colonies is for all ages and interests to enjoy.
+If you are looking for things to do in eastern Iowa, visiting the Amana Colonies is for people of all ages and interests to enjoy.
 The history is fascinating.
-Shopping is great in Amana colonies with everything from antiques to hand-crafted furniture, wool blankets, syrups
+Shopping is excellent in Amana colonies with everything from antiques to hand-crafted furniture, wool blankets, syrups

 Amana Colonies Hours